vtexdocs/dev-portal-content/docs/vtex-io/Store-Framework-Apps/regionalization-beta.md

 }
 ```

-### Showing out of stock products on the search results page
+### Showing out-of-stock products on the search results page

-Using the Regionalization feature, you can show customers out of stock products from your sellers.
+You can show customers out-of-stock products from your sellers using the Regionalization feature.

 > ℹ The products shown will depend on the [Availability](https://help.vtex.com/en/tracks/vtex-intelligent-search--19wrbB7nEQcmwzDPl1l4Cb/7LMQbWK5nElIkXo0NK8Kux) context.